vita-student-projects/BEV_group4/README.md

 </div>
 <br />

-After looking at these results, we observed that the pedestrian class, which we based on hypothesis on, did not present conclusive results at all.
-We therefore concluded that the minidaset was not sufficient for our needs and decided to move our training to the full dataset on Scitas.
+After looking at these results, we observed that the pedestrian class, which we based our hypothesis on, did not present conclusive results at all.
+We therefore concluded that the minidataset was not sufficient for our needs and decided to move our training to the full dataset on Scitas.

 After training our new models (with DIoU or IoU) from <code>checkpoint-008.pth.gz</code> for 8 new epochs, we observed promising results.
 With the aim of comparing the performance of these newly trained models, we performed a validation step on the mini dataset.
 A visualization of the result for an image of this dataset is provided below.